apache/cloudstack-www/src/pages/about.md

 (ASF).
 The project develops open source software for deploying public and private Infrastructure-as-a-Service (IaaS) clouds.

-It is designed to deploy and manage large networks of virtual machines, as a highly available, highly scalable Infrastructure as a Service (IaaS) cloud computing platform.
+Apache CloudStack is open source software designed to deploy and manage large networks of virtual machines, as a highly available, highly scalable Infrastructure as a Service (IaaS) cloud computing platform.
 CloudStack is used by a number of service providers to offer public cloud services, and by many companies to provide an on-premises (private) cloud offering, or as part of a hybrid cloud solution.

 CloudStack is a turnkey solution that includes the entire "stack" of features most organizations want with an IaaS cloud: compute orchestration, Network-as-a-Service, user and account management, a full and open native API, resource accounting, and a first-class User Interface (UI).

-CloudStack currently supports the most popular hypervisors: KVM, VMware, Citrix XenServer/Hypervisor, XCP-ng, Oracle VM server and Microsoft Hyper-V.
+CloudStack currently supports the most popular hypervisors: VMware, KVM, Citrix XenServer/Hypervisor, XCP-ng, Oracle VM server and Microsoft Hyper-V.

 Users can manage their cloud with an easy to use Web interface, command line